dtaht/blog-cerowrt/content/post/bbrs_basic_beauty.md

 reno, cubic, and bbr, to get this result.
 Comparing TCP reno, cubic and BBR, you can see some characteristic differences between these TCPs.
-The classic (dotted lines) reno TCP sawtooth is dramatically evident, cubic's (dashed lines) more curvy one, and BBR's (solid lines) RTT probe every 10 seconds.
+The classic (dotted lines) reno TCP sawtooth is dramatically evident, cubic's (dashed lines) smaller, more curvy one, and BBR's (solid lines) RTT probe every 10 seconds.

 {{< figure src="/flent/bbr/reno_cubic_bbr.png" >}}